 Even in today’s highly technical business environment, 84% of responders are still using a manual process to manage business queries across the organization, which directly impacts resources and the ability to achieve revenue goals.
-To ensure your organization’s success, our cloud-based software platform is suited for efficiently responding to all types of business proposal documents—RFx (RFP, RFI, etc.), statements of work (SOW), security questionnaires (SIG and CAIQ), grants, along with marketing and sales content.
+To ensure your organization’s success, our cloud-based software platform is suited for efficiently responding to all types of business proposal documents—RFx (RFP, RFI, etc.), statements of work (SOW), security questionnaires, CAIQ, grants, along with marketing and sales content.

 Before founding RFPIO, we were RFP responders that worked overtime to meet deadlines too.
 This experience led us on a mission to create RFPIO, which is now the leading solution in response management—helping companies streamline their proposal efforts, provide high-quality responses, and create additional revenue opportunities.

 We know that for [Company] it’s paramount to improve process consistency and team efficiency, while gaining more insights and visibility into RFP response activities across your organization.
 With RFPIO as your team’s response management platform, we feel confident that you will be able to achieve your goals within a secure and scalable solution.